 Puree until mixture is smooth and bubbles form on top, about 30 seconds.
 Let batter sit for at least 15 minutes at room temperature (or refrigerate in an airtight container, up to 1 day; whisk before using.)

 Heat a 12-inch nonstick skillet over medium.
 Lightly coat with butter.
-Add 1/3 cup batter and swirl to completely cover bottom of skillet.
-Cook until underside of crepe is golden brown, 2 to 3 minutes.
+Add 1/3 cup batter and swirl to completely cover the bottom of skillet.
+Cook until the underside of crepe is golden brown, 2 to 3 minutes.

 Loosen edge of crepe with a rubber spatula, then with your fingertips, quickly flip.
 Cook 1 minute more.
-Slide crepe out of skillet and repeat with remaining batter. ( Coat pan with butter as needed.)
+Slide crepe out of the skillet and repeat with remaining batter. ( Coat pan with butter as needed.)

 I will note that after the crepe was flipped and cooking on the other side, that is when I added the Nutella, going right down the center, and sliced bananas going down the center on top of it.
 The Nutella started to melt and the bananas warm just slightly.